solstoryorg/soldocusaur/docs/standard/metadata.md

 - `writerKey` - public key of the writer program.
 - `visible` - boolean set by the writer program to determine if end users should see this story.
 Setting this to false allows a developer to use a program for purely internal storage.
-- `systemValidated` - `boolean` set by Solstory org for programs that have gone external verification, which mostly just ensures that spammers and impersonators cannot abuse the network.
+- `systemVerified` - `boolean` set by Solstory org for programs that have gone external verification, which mostly just ensures that spammers and impersonators cannot abuse the network.
 (See FAQ #3 for our thoughts on centralization here)
 - `apiVersion` - `int` representing api versions, currently set to 1.
 - `label` - `text` how display programs should label this program, basically a title.
 - `description` - `text` description of the program, used for display.